Queuing system (SLURM)

 MARCC uses SLURM (Simple Linux Universal Resource Manager) to manage resource scheduling and job submission.
 SLURM is an open source application with active developers and an increasing user community.
 It has been adopted by many HPC centers and universities.
 All users must submit jobs to the scheduler for processing, that is “interactive” use of login nodes for job processing is not allowed.
 Users who need to interact with their codes while these are running can request and interactive session using the script “interact”, which will submit a request to the queuing system that will allow interactive access to the node.

-Slurm uses “partitions” to divide types of jobs (partitions are called queues on other schedulers).
+SLURM uses “partitions” to divide types of jobs (partitions are called queues on other schedulers).
 MARCC defines a few partitions that will allow sequential/shared computing and parallel (dedicated or exclusive nodes), GPU jobs and large memory jobs.
-The default partition is set to sequential.
-There is also a partition called “debug” that can use as many as 2 nodes.
-The following table describes the attributes for the different partitions:
+The default partition is “shared”.

 Note on the scavenger partition

 The scavenger partition is meant as a stop-gap once the group has run out of regular allocated hours.
 It requires the use of